shdant113/webDiplomacy-GR/README.md

 This script will create the default directory to store the GR output in that is configured throughout the GR files.
 If you have never run GR before, this will allow you to run it immediately without further configuration.
 If you do not want to use this directory, you will have to configure your own file storage.
 To do this, change the default directory on line 12 in gr_clean.py from storeGR/ to whatever you choose, and then do the same where necessary in the runall.sh file.

+This script is configured to run on Mac OS.
+If you are not on Mac OS, this script can fail.
+In that case, you can run each script individually without issue.

 Prior to running this script, you will need to fix the ghostRatingData text file.
 The following users need to be removed from the file:

-` 70000, 108388, 108982, 108980, 108983, 108979, 108978, 12530, 86197 `

-Included in this group of users are the webDip AI bot accounts (who win a lot of games and do well particularly in 1v1, so it is necessary to remove them to keep the ratings pure) and some users who seem to have engineered themselves to break everything by having commas in their usernames despite only logging in like four times total.
-If there are more users that break the script, the error will only show up when running 1v1.
-Just remove them as well.
+`
+Leonard H. "Bones" McCoy, MD
+Dan "kazakhstan" the man, Sheeh
+`

+These two users manage to break the 1v1 script by having a comma in their username, and unfortunately I do not know of a way to fix it in Python.
+Just remove them.
+Neither is active, and one of them is a multi anyway.

-This should output a bunch of files into the aforementioned directory.
+Once the script begins to run, it should output a bunch of files into the aforementioned directory.
 Double check that they are all correct by comparing them to last month's data.
 It should be different, even if only slightly.
-Be careful with 1v1 in particular, as for some reason that I haven't yet figured out it sometimes runs last month instead of this month.
-In this case, you'll have to follow the instructions below for running ELO and use the unix date for the first of the following month, which will cover all games up to the first of this past month.
-If you can figure out what causes this and fix it, please do.
+The easiest way to see this is to check the last column, which shows the last played game.
+Someone should have a game in the month you're calculating.

 Once the files have been exported, the program will prompt you for input.
 Enter the year and month (YYYY-MM) of the month you'd like to clean.
 This makes everything pretty and human-readable.
 You can also do this step with find/replace in Excel or similar if that's more your speed.

 If all has gone well, you should have all the files necessary to post GR.
 If all has not gone well, you might have to run each GR file individually.
 Directions for doing so can be found below.